PSNAppz/Universal-Clipboard/README.md

 ### Curated Features

--[x]:Copy plaintext from one device to another
+- [x] Copy plaintext from one device to another
--[]: Copy images/files from one device to another
+- [ ] Copy images/files from one device to another
--[]: Work outside localnetwork
+- [ ] Work outside localnetwork